nooga/redice/README.md

 redice
 ======

-ightweight interface to Redis for node.js
+Lightweight interface to Redis for node.js